papernotes/Reddit-OriginalPostSearcher/README.md

-# Reddit-XPostOriginalLinker
+#Reddit XPost Original Submission Searcher

-XPostOriginalLinker Bot
+Reddit - OriginalPostSearcher

-Bot to find the original submission from an xpost
+OriginalPostSearcher looks to find the original submission from an xpost

 #TODO
 - Need to find a server to host the bot